Today in Music History: June 29

 1991 Jason Donovan had his third UK No.1 single with 'Any Dream Will Do' a song written by Andrew Lloyd Webber and Tim Rice for the 1968 musical Joseph and the Amazing Technicolor Dreamcoat.
 This song was in the show right from the beginning, but Tim Rice didn't realize its potential.
 Donovan was playing the lead role in a new London production of the musical.

-1994 Oasis made their debut on BBC TV's 'Top Of The Pops' performing their new single 'Shakermaker'.
-The song bears a strong resemblance to the 1971 New Seekers song 'I'd Like To Teach The World To Sing', which was featured in a famous Coke commercial where children gather on a hilltop to sing.
-Noel Gallagher cited "irony" as his defense and after losing, joked, "Now we all drink Pepsi."
+The New Seekers song 'I'd Like to Teach the World to Sing', which was featured in a famous Coke commercial where children gather on a hilltop to sing.
+Noel Gallagher cited "irony" as his defense and after losing, joked, "Now we all drink Pepsi."1994 Oasis made their debut on BBC TV's 'Top Of The Pops' performing their new single 'Shakermaker'.
+This song would become the subject of a plagiarism suit, with Oasis paying $500,000 in damages.

 2003 Singer Beyoncé started a five week run at No.1 on the UK album chart with 'Dangerously In Love', also a US No.1.
 Beyoncé rose to fame as the lead singer of Destiny's Child.
 She released her first solo album a year before the group disbanded.
 In addition to her music career, she has appeared in several movies, including Austin Powers in Goldmember, The Pink Panther and Dreamgirls.